Nuclear Medicine and Molecular Imaging

-Nuclear medicine SPECT and PET scans may be may be used to evaluate the function of organs and/or tissues or for the presence of disease.
-It may also be used to follow the progress of treatment of some diagnosis.
+Nuclear Medicine and Molecular Imaging evaluates the function of organs and/or tissues or looks for the presence of disease.
+It may also be used to follow the progress of treatment of a diagnosis.

-At OHSU Diagnostic Imaging Services your care and experience is our number one priority.
-We are an ACR accredited facility and all our machines are certified.
+At OHSU your care and experience are our number one priority.
+We are an ACR accredited facility and we take pride in providing the highest quality imaging that you can receive.
 Our technologists are OBMI certified through the State of Oregon, as well as nationally registered with NMTCB and ARRT.
-Our radiologists have all completed an ACGME nuclear medicine residency.
+Our board-certified radiologists specialize in Nuclear Medicine.
 Your appointment is unique to you and each exam is protocoled by one of our Nuclear Medicine Radiologists.
-Please feel free to call with questions regarding your appointment:

-Nuclear Medicine is a specialized and rapidly evolving field of radiology that encompasses a wide variety of diagnostic tests and medical therapies.
-Common to all types of Nuclear Medicine tests and therapies is the use of radioactive substances called radiopharmaceuticals.
-These are also referred to radiotracers or just "tracers", for short.
+Nuclear Medicine and Molecular Imaging uses radioactive substances called radiopharmaceuticals.
+These are also referred to as radiotracers or just "tracers", for short.
 Diagnostic tests using radiotracers often have an advantage over other types of diagnostic imaging in that the radiotracers are able to show how a certain tissue or organ is functioning.
 Most other types of diagnostic imaging tests (e.g. CT scans, MRI scans, X-rays) simply show what an organ or tissue looks like, and not how it is functioning.
-Nuclear Medicine is most often used by oncologists, neurologists and neurosurgeons and cardiologists.
-A Nuclear Medicine scan consists of three parts: radiotracer administration, image acquisition, and image interpretation.
+A Nuclear Medicine or Molecular Imaging scan consists of three parts: radiotracer administration, image acquisition, and image interpretation.

 Tracer Administration and Image Acquisition

-A wide variety of radiotracers are employed in the practice of Nuclear Medicine.
+A wide variety of radiotracers are employed in the practice of Nuclear Medicine and Molecular Imaging.
 They can be injected, inhaled or swallowed, depending on the type of exam being performed.
-Many radiotracer molecules have specially designed components that target them to specific tissues.
+Radiotracers are designed to target specific tissues.
 For example, in PET scans performed to evaluate tumors, a radioactive form of the glucose molecule (F-18 fluorodeoxyglucose) is injected into the body and is rapidly taken-up by tumor cells that use the glucose for energy.
-Most radiotracers used in medicine have a very short half-life, meaning they exist for only a short period of time before transforming into non-radioactive substances or before being excreted from the body.
+Most radiotracers used have a very short half-life, meaning they exist for only a short period of time before transforming into non-radioactive substances or before being excreted from the body.
 Most radiotracers used for diagnostic imaging emit a small quantity of radiation that poses minimal risk to your health.
-Radiotracers used for medical therapy (e.g. treating tumors) emit a larger amount of radiation.

 After the radioisotope has been administered and it has collected in the body tissue under study, it emits radiation that is detected by specialized cameras.
 The amount of time between when a radiotracer is administered and when the images are acquired can range from a few moments to a few days, depending on the specific type of test.
-The time required to obtain the images may also vary from minutes to hours to several days.
+The time required to obtain the images may also vary from minutes to several days.
 Some studies require planar imaging that acquires 2D images.
-The two most common types of Nuclear Medicine tests are Single Photon Emission Computed Tomography (SPECT) and Positron Emission Tomography (PET) and these can be used to create 3D images.